tech-rakesh-ai/m-rakesh-kr/README.md

 <br />

 ## About Me
-I'm a passionate developer with a focus on Python and leading web frameworks like Django, DRF, Flask, and FastAPI.
-My expertise extends to database management using MySQL and PostgreSQL.
-I've previously delved into the world of Web 3 and Blockchain, with a particular emphasis on Solidity for creating smart contracts.
+I am a passionate developer with expertise in Python and leading web frameworks like Django, DRF, Flask, FastAPI, and Scrapy.
+My proficiency extends to database management using MySQL, PostgreSQL, and MongoDB.
+I have delved into Web 3 and Blockchain, emphasizing Solidity for smart contract creation.
+Currently, I am focusing on Generative AI, exploring different types of LLMs, and leveraging frameworks like Dify and Langchain.

-I'm currently working as a Python Developer, where I actively engage with various Python frameworks such as Django, DRF, Flask, and FastAPI.
+I am currently working as a Python Developer, actively engaging with various Python frameworks and AI & ML frameworks such as Dify and Langchain.
 My work involves developing web applications and APIs.
-I continue to thrive in every project phase and have a constant appetite for exploring emerging technologies.
+I thrive in every project phase and have a constant appetite for exploring emerging technologies.

 - 🔭 I have experience in blockchain development using Python frameworks. ⛓️
 - 👯 I’m open to collaborating with fellow developers.